Giandomenico Picco: Works

-Picco's principal work, Man Without a Gun (1999), aided by Argus Media's editor-in-chief Diane Munro, received favorable reviews.
-Kirkus wrote, "A must-read for anyone who wants to know what the UN really does."
+Picco's principal work, Man Without a Gun (1999), received favorable notices.
+Kirkus reviews wrote, "A must-read for anyone who wants to know what the UN really does."
 Publishers Weekly wrote, "This memoir of an extraordinary career reads like a combination of a thriller and a textbook on the delicate and dangerous art of diplomacy in an often explosive region."

-The documentary film Dawn at Midnight (2014) by Cetywa Powell draws in part from Picco's memoir Man Without a Gun (1999).
+The documentary film, Dawn at Midnight (2014) by Cetywa Powell draws in part from Picco's memoir Man Without a Gun (1999).